RSdropin/RSdropinUK/code_of_conduct.md

 If you believe that someone is violating the code of conduct, or have any other concerns, please contact a RSdropinUK organiser immediately.
 They can be reached by emailing jeremy.cohen@imperial.ac.uk (Jeremy Cohen, Imperial College London) or l.whalley@northumbria.ac.uk (Lucy Whalley, Northumbria University).

-Thank you for helping make this a welcoming, friendly community for everyone.
+Thank you for helping to make this a welcoming, friendly community for everyone.

 ## License